No. 14 chair

+and the company's successor organisations have sold millions more since then.
+"It represents the best example of a design which has been refined to the point where there is no way to improve it."

-Thonet's No. 14 was made of six pieces of steam-bent wood, ten screws, and two nuts.
+Thonet's No. 14 comprises six pieces of steam-bent wood, ten screws, and two nuts.
 The wooden parts were made by heating beechwood slats to 100 C, pressing them into curved cast-iron moulds, and then drying them at around 70 C for 20 hours.
 The chairs could be mass-produced by unskilled workers and disassembled to save space during transportation.

-Later chairs, as illustrated here, were made of eight pieces of wood: two diagonal braces were added between the seat and back, to strengthen this hard-worked joint.
+Later chairs, as illustrated here, were made of eight pieces of wood.
+Two diagonal braces were added between the seat and back to strengthen this hard-worked joint.

-The design was a response to a requirement for cafe-style chairs.
+The design met a requirement for café-style chairs.
 The seat was often made of woven cane or palm, because the holes in the seat would let spilt liquid drain off the chair.

-Chair No 14 is still produced by Gebrüder Thonet Vienna.
-Ton, and by Thonet (as 214).
+Chair No 14 is still produced by Gebrüder Thonet, Vienna, by Ton, and by Thonet (as 214).

 Design classic

 The No. 14 chair is widely regarded as a design classic.
 It earned a gold medal when it was shown at the 1867 World Exposition in Paris.
-It has been praised by many designers and architects, including Le Corbusier, who said "Never was a better and more elegant design and a more precisely crafted and practical item created."
+It has been praised by many designers and architects, including Le Corbusier, who said, "Never was a better and more elegant design and a more precisely crafted and practical item created."